pharmbio/pharmbio-web/content/people/ebba.md

 url_mendeley = ""
 url_researchgate = ""
 long_bio = "I am passionate about theory heavy projects that have clear practical applications, which is why I am pursuing my PhD in *AI and Machine Learning on large scale microscopy imaging data* within the [HASTE](http://haste.research.it.uu.se/) project.
-I graduated from Uppsal university with a MSc Molecular Biotechnology Engineering, Bioinformatics Engineering in 2017, worked 2 years as a systems developer, and then started my PhD studies in November 2019." research_interests = ["statistical machine learning", "Machine Learning", "Artificial Intelligence", "Deep Learning"]
+I graduated from Uppsal University with a MSc Molecular Biotechnology Engineering, Bioinformatics Engineering in 2017, worked 2 years as a systems developer, and then started my PhD studies in November 2019." research_interests = ["statistical machine learning", "Machine Learning", "Artificial Intelligence", "Deep Learning"]
 +++